Early Experiments On Photosynthesis: Experiments And Factors Affecting

 Theophrastus’ Observations

 Theophrastus, Aristotle's student, vented much-entering botany by systematically monitoring the growth of plants.
 He noted several functions of plants, primarily on how different plants react to their surroundings.
-Still, it appears he didn't identify the role that sunlight played in photosynthesis.
+Still, it appears he did not identify the role that sunlight played in photosynthesis.
 His contribution laid the building blocks for future botanical research and also led to the fact that empirical observations play a significant role in plant biology.

 Van Helmont’s Experiment (1648)

-Hypothesis And Objective
+Objective

 Van Helmont pointed out that the growth of plants is due to water intake but not soil or any other food matter.
 He carried out this experiment to find the contribution of water in increasing the growth and hence the weight of a plant.